 Table of contents

 - Patches and tweaks

 - New locations and quests

 - Creatures and NPCs

 Believe it or not, there were a few bugs in this Bethesda RPG.
 These mods fix those and greatly improve the fundamentals.

 Morrowind code patch

 A massive effort committed to fixing bugs and mistakes, from savegame corruption and missing objects to the in-game calendar not having the correct number of days in each month.
 There are plenty of optional changes, including modern resolutions and an over-the-shoulder version of the third-person view.
-The Morrowind Code Patch is also an essential foundation for the Tamriel Rebuilt mod, but can conflict with leveling mods like or if you don't turn off skill/attribute uncapping when installing it.
+The Morrowind Code Patch is also an essential foundation for the Tamriel Rebuilt mod, but can conflict with leveling mods like Galsiah's Character Development or Madd Leveler (opens in new tab) if you don't turn off skill/attribute uncapping when installing it.

 Bethesda isn't great at seamlessly inserting DLC into their games, and in Morrowind that manifests in Dark Brotherhood assassins trying to murder you in your sleep until you start the Tribunal expansion.
 If you're not interested in being assassinated at level one or surviving the attempt but then scoring assassin gear that's way too powerful for you, this mod puts off the nightly murder visits.